MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/add-users-groups-and-azure-ad-applications.md

 > [!IMPORTANT]
 > In order to add users to your account, you must first [associate your Dev Center account with your organization's Azure Active Directory tenant](associate-azure-ad-with-dev-center.md).

-When adding users, you will need to specify their access to your Dev Center account by assigning them a [role or set of custom permissions](set-custom-permissions-for-account-users.md).keep the following considerations in mind.
-(These apply to groups and Azure AD applications as well as individual users.)
+When adding users, you will need to specify their access to your Dev Center account by assigning them a [role or set of custom permissions](set-custom-permissions-for-account-users.md).

-Keep in mind that all Dev Center users must have an active account in [an Azure AD tenant that is associated with your Dev Center account](associate-azure-ad-with-dev-center.md).
+Keep in mind that all Dev Center users (including groups and Azure AD applications) must have an active account in [an Azure AD tenant that is associated with your Dev Center account](associate-azure-ad-with-dev-center.md).
 User management is done in one tenant at a time; you must sign in with a Manager account for the tenant in which you want to add or edit users.
 Creating a new user in Dev Center will also create an account for that user in the Azure AD tenant to which you are signed in, and making changes to a user's name in Dev Center will make the same changes in your organization's Azure AD tenant.

 > [!NOTE]
 > If your organization uses [directory integration](http://go.microsoft.com/fwlink/p/?LinkID=724033) to sync the on-premises directory service with your Azure AD, you won't be able to create new users, groups, or Azure AD applications in Dev Center.
 You (or another admin in your on-premises directory) will need to create them directly in the on-premises directory before you'll be able to see and add them in Dev Center.